Karina's Zelfopoffering: Release and reception

-Karina's Zelfopoffering was released in 1932, having its premiere at Elita Theatre in Bandung.
+Karina's Zelfopoffering was released in 1932, having its premiere at Elita Theatre in Bandung and was attended by Central Priangan residen, B.H.
+Kuneman.
 It had reached Medan by 30 January 1933.
 The film was a commercial failure.
 However, it received positive reviews.
 One in a local newspaper, Java Bode, praised Krohn's performance, finding that – although all actors had done well – she had been exceptional.
 According to Biran, these positive reviews were likely for advertising revenue; he notes that one positive review was reprinted with two pages of advertisements.

 Karina's Zelfopoffering proved to be Carli's last film in the Indies.
 He left the colony soon afterwards and went to the Netherlands.

 The film is likely lost.
 The American visual anthropologist Karl G. Heider writes that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.